Faiber09/paquete-R-curso-UPV-EHU/README.md

 # paquete-R-curso-UPV-EHU
-Distributable R package for the Master's course in Mathematical and Statistical Software at UPV/EHU, named customdatapack.
+Distributable R package, named "customdatapack", for the Master's course in Mathematical and Statistical Software at UPV/EHU.

 # Description
 This package includes some basic functions developed during the course as exercises in the "Software matematico y estadistico" subject.